Co-operation with control authorities

 EU Code of Conduct on Agricultural Data Sharing by Contractual Agreement

-This Code of Conduct was jointly developed by CEETTAR, CEJA, CEMA, COPA-COGECA, ECPA, EFFAB, ESA, FEFAC and Fertilizers Europe.
+This Code of Conduct was jointly developed in 2018 by CEETTAR, CEJA, CEMA, COPA-COGECA, ECPA, EFFAB, ESA, FEFAC and Fertilizers Europe and endorsed by AnimalhealthEurope and CLIMMAR in 2019.
 The Code promotes the benefits of sharing data and enables agri-business models, including agri-cooperatives and other agri-businesses, to swiftly move into an era of digitally enhanced farming.

 » read more